Prescription sleeping pills: What's right for you?

 Side effects of prescription sleeping pills

-Always ask your doctor about potential side effects before deciding which sleeping pills to consider taking.
+Always ask your health care provider about potential side effects before deciding which sleeping pills to consider taking.
 Depending on the type, prescription sleeping pills may include side effects such as:

 - Dizziness or lightheadedness, which may lead to falls